crisisfighters/crisisfighters.org/content/conferences.md

 ### [International Conference on Climate Change](https://climatechangeconferences.com/) (Kuala Lumpur, Malaysia)
-This conference has only 7 speakers.
+This conference has only seven speakers.
 They seem to have academic backgrounds.
 We're not sure if this conference is relevant.

 🗓 The next date is February 27, 2020.